13 Time Management Strategies for Effective Professionals

 Your brain can only function so much at a given time, and taking a break will relieve you from mental and physical stress.

-Give yourself some time to unwind so that you’ll have a fresh mind when you get back to work.
+One of helpful time management strategies you can use in such situations is to give yourself some time to unwind so that you’ll have a fresh mind when you get back to work.

 10. Learn When And When Not To Commit